tultstc/HumanActivityRecognition/README.md

 ## Project Introduction

-STC-VideoAnalysis is a backend application aimed at handling operations related to image recognition and notification systems.
-The application provides functionalities for user authentication, camera management, notification sending, as well as integration with LINE and email notifications.
+STC-VideoAnalysisHAR is a backend application aimed at human action recognition.
+The application provides functionalities for user authentication, camera management, collect data, label and training.

 ## Quick Start